 Dairy substitutes for baking:

-Substitute soymilk, rice milk or almond milk for milk.
-You won't even be able to tell the difference in most recipes, including breads, muffins, cakes, cookies, puddings and other creamy desserts.
+Substitute soymilk, rice milk or almond milk for milk in most recipes.
+You won't even be able to tell the difference in most recipes, including breads, muffins, cakes, vegan cookies, puddings and other creamy desserts.

 Dairy substitutes for cereal, oatmeal, and beverages:

 Any milk substitute will work fine, so it's really a matter of personal taste.
 I find that rice milk is a bit too sweet for me on cereal, but you may find that the sweetness of the rice milk just enhances the taste of a bowl of cereal.
 For extra flavor, try using vanilla flavored soy milk on your cereal- yum!